0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 result was : <code>8ab261ed1a4f2cb73d091920d27ebc6b54b5ea474ba5fafa99a42ed35668</code><br>
 Unfortunately that wasn't the flag, the system didn't accept it, I kept going on for the first ~10 ids.

-And it seems I only got values for first 5, tho I did check for key values as well so this were the results:
+And it seems I only got values for first 5, though I did check for key values as well so this were the results:

 <ul>
 <li>id 1 key: secret-key | value: 8ab261ed1a4f2cb73d091920d27ebc6b54b5ea474ba5fafa99a42ed35668</li>